The Astounding, Years-Long Corruption Involving Comey and Mueller

 IBM protested one of the contracts.

-There's another program called Sentinel Program that was given to Lockheed Martin, and IBM protested the contract award to Lockheed Martin.
+There's another program called Sentinel program that was given to Lockheed Martin.

-So you know, these hundred million dollar contracts coming from the FBI to Lockheed Martin, while James Comey is their general counsel and senior vice president are really kind of shocking stuff.
+So, you know, these $100 million contracts coming from the FBI to Lockheed Martin while James Comey is their general counsel and senior vice president are really kind of shocking stuff.

 How did he make his money?